Historial Archive with Rhenish Picture Archive: After the collapse

-Plans to combine the new archive with the art and museum library were eventually abandoned, and groundwork began in 2016 on a more frugal, but still state-of-the-art archive building, which opened on 3 September 2021.
+Plans to combine the new archive with the art and museum library were eventually abandoned, and groundwork began in 2016 on a smaller, but still state-of-the-art archive building, which opened on 3 September 2021.

+Rhenish Picture Archive

+From 1 January 2023, the Rhenish Picture Archive (Rheinisches Bildarchiv) was incorporated into the Historical Archive of the City of Cologne as Department 44/8.
+The two institutions are now housed within the same building, but the agreement between them (drawn up in consultation with the City of Cologne's Department of Culture) means that the Picture Archive continues to operate under its previous name.
+The respective responsibilities and services of the two bodies remain distinct, but they now function in close collaboration with one another.

 Holdings

 Before the 2009 collapse, the archival holdings included: